jspinak/brobot/docs/docs/03-core-library/action-config/15-conditional-chains-examples.md

     .ifFound(click())
     // Can't continue to next element without then()!

-// NEW - EnhancedConditionalActionChain
+// NEW - ConditionalActionChain
-EnhancedConditionalActionChain.find(button)
+ConditionalActionChain.find(button)
     .ifFoundClick()
     .then(nextElement)  // Now you can continue!
     .ifFoundClick()